LumenLabsDev/assistants-api-middleware/README.md

 - Dependency flow: outer layers depend inward; infra implements domain ports.

 ### CI/CD
-- CI: `.github/workflows/ci.yml` — build and test on Node 18/20/22; runs with and without Redis service.
+- CI: `.github/workflows/ci.yml` — build and test on Node 18/20/22; matrix includes runs with and without Redis service.
+Tests that require Redis are skipped when `REDIS_URL` is not set.
 - Release: `.github/workflows/release.yml` — on release from `main`, pushes multi-arch Docker images to GHCR and uploads an amd64 image tar to the release.

 ### Testing